-No User ReviewsWrite a review

 Zoom on the Westinghouse WGen5300DF

-In a nutshell, the Westinghouse WGen5300DF is a compact portable generator mostly geared towards:
+In summary, the Westinghouse WGen5300DF is a compact portable generator especially useful for:

 - People occasionally participating in outdoor fairs, festivals or events